uncial-contingence591/Openclaw_Free/README.md

   -d '{"prompt": "Say hello!"}'
 ```

-You should get back a JSON response containing Gemini's reply.
+You should get back a JSON response in the server terminal containing Gemini's reply.
 That's it for the standard setup! ✅

 ---